 - the protection of databases by an ad-hoc right.

-Indeed, the fact that the #8217; IA remains a program of #8217; computer motivates the #8217; analogy possible with the programs of #8217; computer (ie software).
-What looks most like the #8217; 1P38217 training; an AI is the compilation of source code in a compiled code: l & #8217; 1P38217 training; an AI is a kind of compilation of #8217; a system whose purpose is to make this system conform to expectations of the user.
+Indeed, the fact that AI remains a computer program motivates the possible analogy with computer programs (ie software).
+What most resembles AI training is the compilation of source code into compiled code: AI training is a kind of compilation of a system whose purpose is to make this system conform to user expectations.

-Therefore, it is possible to consider that the IPA model is protected by the copyright law provisions of the software author (1).L112-2 CPI).
+Therefore it is possible to consider that the AI model is protected by the provisions of copyright relating to software (L112-2 CPI).

 But it is also possible to make an analogy with the databases.

-Indeed, as I said earlier, the model of an AI is a set of configuration / weight / etc. In other words, c & #8217; is a kind of configuration parameter database.
+Indeed, as I said earlier, the model of an AI is a set of configuration / weight / etc. In other words, it is a kind of configuration parameter database.

 According to this directive (and its interpretation by the CJEU), a database must have the following characteristics:

-I think that it is possible to consider that the parameters of a model have all of these characteristics (the weights have a meaning even taken individually, the weights are arranged in such a way as to know which nodes (or links) they belong to). apply, it is possible to navigate in the model to know the parameters).
+I think we can consider that the parameters of a model have all of these characteristics (the weights have a meaning even taken individually, the weights are arranged so as to know at which nodes (or links) they s 'apply, it is possible to navigate in the model to know the parameters).

 The difficulty remains the protection of this database.
-Indeed, Article 7 of the Directive 96/9 / EC provides that #8217 protection of the contents of the database can be granted to #8220;when obtaining, verifying or presenting such content attest to a substantial investment from a qualitative or quantitative point of view".
+Indeed, Article 7 of the Directive 96/9 / EC provides that protection of the content of the database may be granted " when obtaining, verifying or presenting this content attests to a substantial investment from a qualitative or quantitative point of view".

-By obtaining, we speak not of the creation of the data but of its acquisition.
-It must be recognized that in the model training, what is complicated is the creation of the data and not the acquisition of #8221;
+By obtaining, we speak not of the creation of the data but its acquisition.
+It must be recognized that in the training of the model, what is complicated is the creation of data and not its "acquisition".

-Of course, I have no answer about the protection applicable to the model.
-The previous elements are only tracks.
-It will be necessary to wait for the case law.
+Of course, I have no answer regarding the protection applicable to the model.
+The preceding elements are only leads.
+We will have to wait for the case law.

-I am not a specialist in the protection of works by the right of the author, but it is true that it would be a pity not to mention this point.
+I am not an expert in the protection of works by copyright, but it is true that it would be a shame not to raise this point.

-So I'm sorry to the experts of the subject about my approximations.
+So I apologize in advance to the specialists for the subject of my approximations.

-But we also have music generated by artificial intelligence (example of #8217; piece generated by Spotify Research):
+But we also have music generated by artificial intelligence (example of a piece generated by Spotify Research):